cmda-bt/be-course-17-18/week-1.md

 Create a directory on your computer, `run`.
 In it, create a file `tutorial.sh` and copy-paste the complete following document into it.

+> ⚠️ If you are on Windows, make sure the select LF line endings instead of CRLF
+> while saving the file.

 <details>
 <summary><code>tutorial.sh</code> (click the arrow to expand)</summary>